kristianmandrup/json-schema-model-builder/Readme.md

 # JSON Schema model builder

-Infrastructure components to easily build models directly from JSON Schema
+Infrastructure components to traverse, build models and cause side effects based on a JSON Schema.

+This can be leveraged to build a [Declarative Driven Development](https://github.com/kristianmandrup/decl-driven-dev) framework where you build most of your app from a single source of truth (enriched JSON schemas) and keep it in sync on every update.

 ## Status

 Under development, but mostly complete.
 Use the classes as a base for your own infrastructure.

 See [Building Blocks](./BuildingBlocks.md) for more details

-Please check the tests and markdown `*.md` documentation files for in-depth API documentation.
+Please check the tests and markdown `*.md` documentation files for in-depth API documentation (Note: needs update).

 ## Quick start